A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 |MIMIC-CXR|https://physionet.org/content/mimic-cxr-jpg/2.0.0/|
 |CheXpert|https://stanfordmlgroup.github.io/competitions/chexpert/|

 Initially, you should download the datasets.
-Following that, you are required to preprocess each dataset into five numpy array files, which should be placed within the designated "test_data" folder.
+Following that, you are required to preprocess each dataset into five numpy array files, which should be placed within the designated **test_data** folder.
 For the purpose of code testing, we have included smaller-scale files.
 To fully unleash the capabilities of the Turing modifier, the complete dataset needs to be downloaded.
 The five essential array files are:
 |File name|shape|note|
 |--------------|------------|--------------|
 |*_img.npy|N×256×256|X-ray image data|